luhsra/hyperalloc-bench/README.md

 - `base-manual`: Unmodified QEMU and guest with manual virtio-balloon
 - `base-auto`: Unmodified QEMU and guest with enabled free-page-reporting
 - `huge-manual`: Modified QEMU and guest which use huge pages instead of base pages for ballooning
-- `virtio-mem-movable`: Unmodified QEMU and guest with enabled virtio-mem, that adds movable memory
+- `virtio-mem`: Unmodified QEMU and guest with enabled virtio-mem, that adds movable memory
 - `llfree-manual`: Modified QEMU and guest with integrated LLFree and manual reclamation.
 - `llfree-auto`: Modified QEMU and guest with integrated LLFree and auto reclamation.